namdh2603/corsivalab-apeira/wp-content/plugins/yith-woocommerce-points-and-rewards-premium/readme.txt

 == Changelog ==
+= Version 3.20.0 - Released on 13 April 2023 =
+ * New: support for WooCommerce 7.6
+ * New: support for WooCommerce HPOS feature
+ * New: support for PHP 8.1
+ * New: shortcode 'ywpar_referral_link'
+ * New: support for Turkish language
+ * New: support for Romanian language
+ * Update: YITH plugin framework
+ * Fix: referral name
+ * Fix: avoid point miscalculation when a WC coupon is applied
+ * Fix: auto apply points session cleaning
+ * Dev: added filter 'ywpar_calculate_user_total_orders_amount_get_orders_query'

+= Version 3.19.0 - Released on 10 March 2023 =
+ * New: support for WordPress 6.2
+ * New: support for WooCommerce 7.5
+ * Update: YITH plugin framework
+ * Fix: date picker localization
+ * Fix: fixed issue with WooCommerce Multi Currency Switcher

+= Version 3.18.0 - Released on 9 February 2023 =
+* New: support for WooCommerce 7.4
+* Update: YITH plugin framework
+* Dev: added filter 'ywpar_default_container' for positioning the rewards message

+= Version 3.17.0 - Released on 9 January 2023 =
+* New: support for WooCommerce 7.3
+* Update: YITH plugin framework
+* Fix: hid messages from emails for users that are not enabled to earn points

+= Version 3.16.0 - Released on 9 December 2022 =
+* New: support for WooCommerce 7.2
+* Update: YITH plugin framework
+* Fix: fixed issue in earned points message displayed on email
+* Fix: fixed issue in js on "My Account" page
+* Dev: added filter 'ywpar_extra_points_on_checkout_threshold_total' to manage order total for extra points on checkout threshold

+= Version 3.15.1 - Released on 11 November 2022 =
+ * Fix: patched security vulnerability

+= Version 3.15.0 - Released on 7 November 2022 =
+* New: support for WordPress 6.1
+* New: support for WooCommerce 7.1
+* Update: YITH plugin framework
+* Fix: screen reader + accessibility
+* Fix: issue with refund of an order
+* Fix: fixed coupon type percent
+* Fix: adjusted next level points banner
+* Fix: refunded earned points
+* Dev: added filter 'ywpar_cart_discount_percentage' to fix an issue with the percentage reedem options and max discount restriction

+= Version 3.14.0 - Released on 5 October 2022 =
+* New: support for WooCommerce 7.0
+* Update: YITH plugin framework
+* Fix: fixed issue with earn point message
+* Fix: fixed for the points summary in the order email

+= Version 3.13.0 - Released on 6 September 2022 =
+* New: support for WooCommerce 6.9
+* Update: YITH plugin framework
+* Fix: fixed issue where on refund the redeemed points were also adding back to the total collected points
+* Fix: avoid to do price worth calculation in loop points shortcode if the placeholder is not present
+* Fix: fixed the collection of cached points
+* Fix: fixed customers list table filter for banned users
+* Fix: fixed redeeming discount calculation

 = Version 3.12.0 - Released on 4 August 2022 =
 * New: support for WooCommerce 6.8
 * Update: YITH plugin framework